alsa-project/alsa-gobject/README.rst

 libalsactl0
-    For APIs to operate ALSA control character device
+    For APIs to operate ALSA control character device libalsatimer0
+    For APIs to operate ALSA timer character device

 Namespaces of g-i produced by the project
 =========================================

 ALSACtl-0.0
     For bindings to use libalsactl0
+ALSATimer-0.0
+    For bindings to use libalsatimer0

 License
 =======